You are here:

 Despite the respect that movement organizers and participants had for Rustin, he often worked behind the scenes.
 Rustin was an openly gay man who had also briefly been a member of the Communist Party.
 Leaders within the movement worried that those opposed to the burgeoning civil rights movement would exploit widespread homophobia to discredit the movement.

-Tags: organizing, protest, racial segregation, queer people, disabled people, physical disability, communism,
+Tags: organizing, protest, racist segregation, queer people, Disabled people, physical disabilities, communism

 Date: 1969

-How to cite: “Bayard Rustin Oral History Interview,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/boycotting-ny-schools/organizing-direct-action/bayard-rustin.
+How to cite: “Bayard Rustin Oral History, excerpt,” Bayard Rustin, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/bayard-rustin.

-- In this interview, Bayard Rustin discusses why A. Philip Randolph counted on him as organizer.
-What reasons does Rustin give for Randolph’s trust in him?
+- In this interview, Bayard Rustin discussed why A. Philip Randolph counted on him as an organizer.
+What reasons did Rustin give for Randolph’s trust in him?
 What were the organizing tasks that Rustin completed?

-- How did Bayard Rustin’s work align with A. Philip Randolph’s political ideology?
+- How did Bayard Rustin’s work align with the political framework of A. Philip Randolph?

 - How do you think Bayard Rustin felt working in movements that acknowledged his organizing genius while also asking him to stay behind the scenes because of his sexuality?